-I would like to express my thoughts on mushin no shin — alternatively, mushin (無心).
+I would like to express my thoughts on the concept of mushin no shin — commonly known as mushin (無心) It is different from munen.
 Mushin is a Buddhist turned martial arts term that translates literally as no-mind.
 Simply put it is the state of mind that is devoid of attachments or thoughts that interrupt the flow of what's going on (in mind-time-space).
 It is sometimes called a flow state or in the medical profession, transient hypofrontality.

-People claim it's not attainable so easily.
+Some people claim that it's not attainable so easily.
 There are some that also think it is this profound state of mind that can not be switched to when one desires it.
 Some have tried to tell me that it only exists in certain conditions like meditation.
-I do not think these are correct ways to think of mushin no shin.
+I do not think that these are correct ways to go about thinking of mushin no shin.

-Mushin is a phrase like many that are often thrown around.
+Mushin is a phrase like many from the east that are often thrown around with an air of mystery.
 Mu (無) is nothing or nothingness, and shin (心) refers to the mind.
 "Mushin no shin (無心の心)" is the mind of no-mind.
 NO (の) by the way is the possessive article in Japanese grammar.

 Mushin is a fresh stream where as the everyday mental state is a stagnant pond.